espocrm/documentation/docs/user-guide/working-time-calendar.md

 * A working Saturday.
 Create a one-day Exception with the type *Working*.
 * A working day with a shortened time schedule.
 Create a one-day Exception with the type *Working*, with a custom *Schedule*.

-Non-working days having a different background color:
+Non-working days have a different background color on the Calendar:

 ![Calendar](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/user-guide/working-time-calendar/1.png)